-Lesson Title: Construction of loci - Part 1 Theme: Geometry Lesson Number: M2-L092 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct points at a given distance from a given point.
+Lesson Title: Construction of loci - Part Theme: Geometry 1 Lesson Number: M2-L092 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct points at a given distance from a given point.
 Preparation Write the problem and draw the sketch in Opening.
 Bring a pair of compasses, a protractor, and a ruler to class (purchased or handmade).
-Ask pupils to bring geometry sets if they already have them.
+Ask pupils to bring geomet have them. ry sets if they already